How to Confront a Cheater (Without Losing Your Mind)

 What to expect:

 Recovery typically takes 12 to 24 months.
-Pressuring yourself or your partner for forgiveness on a faster timeline usually backfires.
+A 2023 study from the Gottman Institute found that couples who completed all three phases reported not only relationship survival but relationship growth — deeper intimacy and strengthened connection.
+But pressuring yourself or your partner for forgiveness on a faster timeline usually backfires.
 There is no shortcut through betrayal trauma.

 If You Leave